RLAlpha49/AniCards/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+## Credits

+The default designs of the SVGs are based on the [github-profile-readme-maker](https://github.com/VishwaGauravIn/github-profile-readme-maker) repository, which is licensed under the GPL-3.0 License.

 ## Disclaimer